reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 ### Graphics

 ### Audio

-We looked at two very simple examples of audio in Unity - playing background music and playing a sound effect in the game world.

-#### AudioClip

-Whenever you drop an audio file - like an .mp3 or .wav file - into Unity, Unity creates an AudioClip asset from it.
+Whenever you drop an audio file - like an .mp3 or .wav file - into Unity, Unity creates an [AudioClip]{https://docs.unity3d.com/ScriptReference/AudioClip.html} asset from it.
 Like all assets in your project, you can select an AudioClip in the Project panel to see information about it in the Inspector panel.

-#### AudioSource

-An AudioSource is a component that broadcasts sound.

-An AudioSource has a few variables that let you change things in the Inspector panel, such as volume and the currently loaded AudioClip.
-The most important one to remember is Spatial Blend - this is how you set whether an AudioSource gets louder as the AudioListener approaches it or whether it always plays at the same volume.

-#### AudioListener

-The AudioListener component acts like a microphone in the world.
-We usually attach it to the same GameObject as a Camera component.

-You should only ever have one AudioListener active at once.
-The console will warn you if you have more than one.
+To play and hear an AudioClip, we need two things: an [AudioSource]{https://docs.unity3d.com/ScriptReference/AudioSource.html} and an [AudioListener]{https://docs.unity3d.com/ScriptReference/AudioListener.html}.
+An AudioSource plays sound, and an AudioListener receives sound.

 ## Writing code